Limit distributions for large P\'{o}lya urns: Dislocation equations for continuous urns

 \subsection{Vectorial finite time dislocation equations}

-By embedding in continuous time, the previous section provided a branching process $(U_{(\alpha, \beta)}^{CT}(t), t\geq 0)$.
-The independence properties of this process imply that it is equal to the sum of $\alpha$ copies of $U_{(1,0)}^{CT}(t)$ (the process starting from one red ball) and $\beta$ copies of $U_{(0,1)}^{CT}(t)$ (the process starting from one black ball).
-We are led to study these two $\g R^2$-valued processes.
+By embedding in continuous time, the previous section provided a branching process $(U_{(\alpha, \beta)}^{\mathit{CT}}(t), t\geq0)$.
+The independence properties of this process imply that it is equal to the sum of $\alpha$ copies of $U_{(1,0)}^{\mathit{CT}}(t)$ (the process starting from one red ball) and $\beta$ copies of $U_{(0,1)}^{\mathit{CT}}(t)$ (the process starting from one black ball).
+We are led to study these two $\mathbb{R}^2$-valued processes.

-Let us now apply the strong Markov branching property to these processes: let us denote by $\tau$ the first splitting time for any of these processes (they have the same $\rond E xp (1)$ distribution).
+Let us now apply the strong Markov branching property to these processes: let us denote by $\tau$ the first splitting time for any of these processes (they have the same $\mathit{\mathcal{E} xp} (1)$ distribution).
 We get the following vectorial finite time dislocation equations:

-where the notation $[n]X+[m]Y$ denotes the sum of $n$ copies of the random variable $X$ and $m$ copies of the random variable $Y$ ($n$ and $m$ are nonnegative integers). \begin{Rem} The above equations could be written with a.s. equalities.
-Taking a probability space of trees is more comfortable.
+where the notation $[n]X+[m]Y$ stands for the sum of $n$ copies of the random variable $X$ and $m$ copies of the random variable $Y$ ($n$ and $m$ are nonnegative integers).

+\begin{Rem} The above equations could be written with a.s. equalities.
+Taking a probability space of trees is more convenient.
 The price to pay is just to write the different processes for each subtree with different indexes and to distinguish the two splitting times for the two starting situations. \end{Rem}